Build Winning Teams with iMocha

 Cons

-• iMocha does not offer an end-to-end LMS system.
-However, it provides integration with various LMS.
+• iMocha does not offer an end-to-end learning management system, but integration with various LMS helps automate skill management.

 Learning Management System (LMS)